 About the writer: Dr. Navyn Naran was born in Dar-es-Salaam, Tanzania, to Anaar and Badrudin Naran.
 After beginning her high school in the UK, her family immigrated to the USA where she has lived since.
 Dr. Naran went to medical school at Tufts University School of Medicine in Boston, MA.
-She currently works in Paediatric Critical Care.
+She currently works in Paediatric field.

-Pieces by Navyn Naran on this website:
+A selection of articles by Navyn Naran on this website:

 Will you be mine on the journey to Mawla

 Weaving a Web of Silence, Only to Know (for I Wish I’d Been There series)

 Burning a Tower, Burning a Book

 We invite your contribution for the thank you series.
 Please click on Thanking Ismaili Historical Figures to read about the series and links to published letters.

 ANANT AKHADO EXTERNAL RESOURCES:

 To hear verses of Ananat Akhado as well as to download a PDF file containing the English transliteration and translation of the ginan, please click Salmanspiritual – Anant Akhado.
 Also, visit the website of the Institute of Ismaili Studies to hear selected verses of Anant Akhado and other selected ginans – please click IIS – Ginans.